 - Changes in blood sugar; possible arrhythmia.

-- Sedative effects; potential liver toxicity; risk of additive
+- Sedative effects; potential liver toxicity; risk of additive effect to medications.

 St. John’s Wort